kxgames/glooey/docs/stylizing_widgets.rst

 Here ``custom_font_name``, ``custom_font_size``, ``custom_colors``, and
 ``custom_alignment`` are all attributes defined in the Label class (or one of its superclasses) for the explicit purpose of being overridden in subclasses.
-The Label class has a lot more of these attributes too, check the :doc:`API documentation <widgets/button>` for a complete list.
+The Label class has a lot more of these attributes too, check the `API documentation <Label>` for a complete list.

 The background widget is another good example.
-The more idiomatic way to write the demo from the :doc:`especially_useful_widgets` tutorial is like this:
+The more idiomatic way to write the demo from the `especially_useful_widgets` tutorial is like this:

 .. demo:: stylizing_widgets/background.py